This post may contain affiliate links. Please see my disclosure policy for details.

 Yes, it’s touristy, blah blah, but that doesn’t mean it’s not fun.
 Actually, on reflection, this place is hands down EPIC.

 The staff are all dressed in medieval clothes, there’s medieval music in the air, mead is plentiful, served in ceramics and it’s cosy inside when it’s frosty out!

-Whereas in UK we serve mead like wine, their Hansa mead is like the vikings used to drink it as an ale.
+Whereas in the UK we serve mead like wine, their Hansa mead is like the Vikings used to drink as an ale.
 It comes in two choices; dark with honey or light with cinnamon.
 I chose the dark one and it was so yummy.
-It’s pricey at 6 Euro’s but worth every penny.
+It’s pricey at 6 Euro but worth every penny.